Jewels of James V: Goldsmiths for a king

 John Mosman made jewellery for the king, repaired items, and sometimes converted pieces, refashioning gold rosary beads into buttons and cramp rings.
 Mosman also travelled to France to make purchases for the king.
 The secretary Thomas Erskine of Halton also went to France to buy jewels.
-James V himself went to France and married Madeleine of France, buying gold buttons enamelled with azure and hundreds of pearls to sew on his costumes.
+James V himself went to France and married Madeleine of France, buying gold buttons enamelled with azure and hundreds of pearls to sew on his costumes from the Hotman workshops.

 Adam Leys repaired the crown of Scotland, and in 1540 Mosman refashioned and augmented it again, into the form it remains today.

 The goldsmith Thomas Rynd, based in St Andrews, also worked for the king, supplying enamelled gold buttons, aglets or horns, a necklace enamelled red, and a gold belt with white letters, and three rings in May 1539.
 He sold a "chaffron" head dress and a chain to Mary of Guise, who was then at Pitlethy in Leuchars.
 James V also bought small gold chains and "tablet" pendants from him to give as gifts to the queen's gentlewomen.
 Later in the year, Rynd supplied a chain and a gold "target" in 1539, mending a gold cup and a set of gold buttons, and supplying two pairs of tags or horns to fasten a pair of bracelets.

-Final Inventories
+Final inventories

 An inventory of the king's silver work and jewels was made in November 1542 before the king's death by James Kirkcaldy of Grange and John Danielstoun, Parson of Dysart, and brother of William Danielstoun, keeper of Linlithgow Palace.
 A clerk, Henry Wardlaw, was paid 40 shillings for writing the "inventour buke".

 After the death of James V, the Earl of Arran was ruler of Scotland as regent.
-His representatives William Baillie of Lamington and John Kirkcaldy received the late king's wardrobe goods from John Tennent including the crown set all over with precious stones and orient pearl together with a sceptre set with a "great beriall" (a rock crystal) in the head of it, and the sword of honour with two belts, and Mary's of Guise's consort crown and sceptre.
+His representatives William Baillie of Lamington and John Kirkcaldy received the late king's wardrobe goods from John Tennent, including the crown set all over with precious stones and orient pearl together with a sceptre set with a "great beriall" (a rock crystal) in the head of it, and the sword of honour with two belts, and Mary of Guise's consort crown and sceptre.
 The Honours of Scotland were used at Mary's coronation in 1543.

 Mary, Queen of Scots, inherited personal jewels that had belonged to her father.
 In 1556, after her mother Mary of Guise had become regent, Arran returned a consignment of royal jewels to the young queen in France.
-Among these jewels was the hat badge made in Edinburgh by John Mosman from Scottish gold, featuring a mermaid set with diamonds and holding a mirror and a ruby comb.
+Among these jewels was the hat badge made in Edinburgh by John Mosman from Scottish gold, depicting a mermaid set with diamonds and holding a mirror and a ruby comb.